Experience & Visual Design for Service Design Concept

 • local, sustainable food on patient’s plates

-• therapeutic greenhouse and garden patient programs to improved mental health and increase food literacy
+• therapeutic greenhouse and garden patient programs to improve mental health and increase food literacy

 What we did

-We brought the TRUF concept to life: showing what it might look like and how patients, staff, the public and the farm operator could have successful interactions.
+We brought the TRUF concept to life: showing what it might look like and how patients, staff, the public and the farm operator could interact successfully.
 A detailed business plan was created showing TRUF's value and viability.
 This plan can be found on Salus: Heathly Plan, Healthy People

 Stakeholder Planning Sessions

-We held four stakeholder planning sessions to get input and insights.
-During the first session we started building the Stakeholders map.
-The map visualized loyalties, values and losses at risk.
+We conducted four stakeholder planning sessions to gather input and insights.
+During the first session, we created a Stakeholder map to visualize loyalties, values, and potential losses.

 Proto-Personas

-The TRUF team developed these six personas using insights and data from staff, patients, and farm-operator interviews.
-We articulated TRUF’s target group, their challenges, goals and behaviours.
+Working with the TRUF team, I developed these six personas using insights and data from staff, patients, and farm-operator interviews.
+The proto-personas visualized TRUF’s target group and articulated their challenges, goals, and behaviours.

 The patient personas included both in-patients and out-patients.
 The staff personas included an occupational therapist, a recreational therapist and a dietician.
 I designed and created the final version using Illustrator.